What the DACA? A timeline

-Secretary of Homeland Security Kirstjen M. Nielsen concurs with the September 5, 2017 memorandum issued by Acting Secretary Elaine Duke, and provides further reasoning for a DACA phase-out in her own memorandum.
-Secretary Nielsen is simultaneously under fire from multiple protest groups for her stance on President Trump’s family separation policy.
+Secretary of Homeland Security Kirstjen M. Nielsen concurred with the Sept.
+5, 2017 memorandum issued by Acting Secretary Elaine Duke, and provided further reasoning for a DACA phase-out in her own memorandum.
+Secretary Nielsen was simultaneously under fire from multiple protest groups for her stance on President Trump’s family separation policy.

 Center for Immigration Studies sues USCIS for DACA information